cetz-package/cetz/src/draw/grouping.typ

 ///   circle("i." + name, radius: .1, fill: blue)
 /// })
 /// ```)
 ///
+/// You can calculate intersections with hidden elements by using @@hide().
+///
 /// - name (string): Name to prepend to the generated anchors.
 /// - ..elements (elements,string): Elements and/or element names to calculate intersections with.